redis/redis-doc/commands/expire.md

 Redis keys are expired in two ways: a passive way, and an active way.

-A key is passively expired simply when some client tries to access it, and the key is found to be timed out.
+A key is passively expired when some client tries to access it, and the key is found to be timed out.

 Of course this is not enough as there are expired keys that will never be